 Similar to a dump truck, shredding trucks use mechanical arms to lift a bin up and dump its contents into the truck’s shredder.
 The bin never needs to be opened by truck operators, and in many cases shredding trucks can also destroy electronics like hard drives.

-How Much Does Truck Rental Cost?
+How Much Does Mobile Service Cost?

-Renting a mobile shredding truck to come to your location costs roughly $100 for up to 300 pounds of paper.
-Shred trucks can be scheduled to come to your location as often as you need—whether it’s a one-time document purge or regularly scheduled shredding, using mobile trucks provides both a secure and cost-efficient option for larger shredding projects.
+Whether it’s a one-time document purge or regularly scheduled shredding, using mobile trucks provides both a secure and cost-efficient option for larger shredding projects.

 How Shredding Trucks Work